kenahrens/newboots/examples/REVERSE-PROXY-RECORDING.md

 ## Environment Variables
 - `NUMBERS_API_BASE`: Override base URL for Numbers API (default: `http://numbersapi.com`)
   - For recording: Use `http://localhost:65080` to connect to reverse proxy
+- `JSON_API_BASE`: Override base URL for JSONPlaceholder API (default: `https://jsonplaceholder.typicode.com`)
+  - For recording: Use `https://localhost:65081` to connect to reverse proxy

 ## Troubleshooting